 Applying to the Concurrent Degree Program

-If you are an Arts & Sciences student, your first step in pursuing a Concurrent Degree is to make an appointment with Dean Tammy Shapiro in the Arts & Sciences Admissions and Advising Office, KG17 Klarman Hall to determine your eligibility for the program and to discuss the feasibility of completing two degrees.
+If you are an Arts & Sciences student, your first step in pursuing a Concurrent Degree is to make an appointment with Dean Rich Keller in the Arts & Sciences Admissions and Advising Office, KG17 Klarman Hall to determine your eligibility for the program and to discuss the feasibility of completing two degrees.
 Call 607-255-4833 to make an appointment.